uditSharmaNZ/uditsharmanz.github.io/index.md

 ***
 ## 👨‍💻 Work Experience

+**Software Development Engineer** @ [BNZ, Wellington](https://www.bnz.co.nz/) _(Dec 2021 - Present)_ <br>
+Bank of New Zealand is New Zealand's largest
+  - Responsible for development and maintenance of applications made with C# and Java
+  - Assist in the design and development of new products/ projects, informing senior executives of alternatives
+  - Develop and implement solutions in accordance with policies and procedures

+**_Technologies used:_** .Net Core C#, Java, SQL Server, Azure
+<br><br>

 **Team Lead** @ [Verizon Connect, Christchurch](https://www.verizonconnect.com/nz/) _(Sep 2021 - Nov 2021)_ <br>
 Fleet management platform and GPS vehicle tracking software
   - Responsible mentoring and guiding team members